The following blog article was updated in January 2022.

 - Speeding and leaving less distance between leading vehicles

 Each day in the US, the CDC says 29 people die due to an impaired driver.
 This equates to one death every 50 minutes.
 Of those deaths, 17 percent involved children ages 0 to 14 years old, and in total, impaired driving accounted for 28 percent of all traffic fatalities in 2016.

 Therefore, the risks are indeed there.
 If you can, avoid driving on nights that have increased numbers of intoxicated drivers, including weekends and holidays.

 Pedestrian versus automobile accidents do frequently happen in the US, and someone is killed by a vehicle approximately every 1.6 hours.

 Always exercise caution when driving through crosswalks, neighborhoods, and school zones.
-If you are the pedestrian, only use designated crosswalks.
+If you are a pedestrian, only use designated crosswalks.
 Never jaywalk, and never try to cross without the signal.
-Furthermore, make eye contact with the driver – this helps ensures they see you.
+Furthermore, make eye contact with the driver – this helps ensure they see you.